thatskartik/thatskartik.github.io/index.md

 <div class = 'square'>
 <img style='margin-bottom :10px; margin-right: 15px; border-radius: 6%; float: left; width: 120px; height: 120px' src='assets/images/sample.jpg'>
 </div>
-<p style=''>My research concerns <strong>"Computational Applied Math"</strong> using tools from
-<em class='text-primary'>applied statistics</em> and
-<em class='text-primary'>computer science</em>.
-More specifically, I've worked on a variety of problems related to computability theory, optimization, statistics and machine learning.</p>
+<p style=''> My research interests lie at the intersection of <em>"Applied Mathematics" and Computer Science</em>.
+Vaguely, I like to work on theoretical problems with an applied taste.
+More specifically, I've worked on a variety of problems related to Convex optimization,
+statistics and machine learning.</p>
 </div>
 </div>